numenta/nupic-legacy/news/_posts/2013-06-25-hackathon-outcome.md

 <br/>
 <br/>

-## Hours of Hacking
+## Hours and Hours of Hacking

-You might witness some good discussions at times, or you might witness hackers falling asleep in their coffee if you happen to tune in at 3AM.
+An awful lot of interesting conversations occurred.
+If you jump into any of the following videos, you might happen upon something intriguing.
+Of course, you might also see us falling asleep in our coffees at 3am.

 - [Part 2](http://www.youtube.com/watch?v=ub-qXF8AyNs)
 - [Part 3](http://www.youtube.com/watch?v=R08sDbYAwXk)